-Save images to a computer and view them there

-Save images and view them manually (USB connection) (pages 81, 85).

-Play back and edit movies

-- You can play back movies (pages 83, 86). - To edit movies, use commercially available software as required.
+Save images to a computer and view them there S Save images and view them manually (USB connection) (pages 84, 88).
+Transfer images to a computer automatically over a wireless LAN for viewing (Eye-Fi) (page 90).
+Play back and edit movies You can play back movies (pages 86, 89).
+To edit movies, use commercially available software as required.

-Transfer images stored on your computer to camera memory

-In addition to images, you also can transfer screen shot images from your computer to the camera (Photo Transport\).

-Upload movie files to YouTube

-Movies files recorded using the "For YouTube" BEST SHOT scene can be easily uploaded to YouTube (YouTube Uploader for CASIO\).

-The procedures you need to perform when using the camera with your computer and when using the software are different for Windows and the Macintosh.
+The procedures you need to perform are different for Windows and the Macintosh.

-- Windows users should refer to "Using the Camera with a Windows Computer" on page 80. - Macintosh users should refer to "Using the Camera with a Macintosh" on page 84.
+- Windows users should refer to "Using the Camera with a Windows Computer" on page 83. - Macintosh users should refer to "Using the Camera with a Macintosh" on page 87.